 At the heart of The Courtauld lies the will to provide access to the arts for all whilst striving for excellence.
 The Annual Fund plays a vital role in supporting these activities.
-The campaign continues until the end of July – you can donate online or send a cheque.
+The campaign for 2017/18 has already begun, and continues until the end of July – you can donate online or send a cheque.

 Thank you very much.